-No matter your age or fitness level, these activities can help you get in shape and lower your risk for disease:
+No matter your age or fitness level, these activities are some of the best exercises you can do and will help you get in shape and lower your risk for disease:

 You might call swimming the perfect workout.
 The buoyancy of the water supports your body and takes the strain off painful joints so you can move them more fluidly.
 "Swimming is good for individuals with arthritis because it's less weight-bearing," explains Dr. I-Min Lee, professor of medicine at Harvard Medical School.